Other posts from the On a visit to.. series:

 I tend to repeat this motto quite often but it’s true.
 My happiness and inspiration come from the little moments in life.
 Whether that is enjoying a cup of coffee with a piece of cake or watching how my garden flowers blossom in the springtime.
 As of recently, I have been spending a lot of time in the kitchen baking and testing out new recipes and I would say this has further developed the creative direction of my photography work.
 My recipe for happiness is to always believe in yourself and enjoy the smallest gestures life brings; smiles, love, laughter, and excellent food.
 And speaking about food, another recipe for my happiness is Tiramisu!
 I guarantee you it is the best remedy for any day.

 You travel a lot.
 Tell us about your healthy routines on the road.

 I try to stick to my regular regime as I would back home, in terms of what and how I would eat.
 When I travel I always love visiting the local open-air markets and buying fruits and vegetables in season to cook with for my meals.
 I always maintain small portions of everything so you can still enjoy the local cuisine of the place I am visiting.
 As well when traveling, I walk a lot wherever possible, as it’s also one of the best ways to discover those little hidden gems.

 Quebec City, Quebec.
 It’s like visiting the European side of Canada.

 MarieLou is a freelance photographer based in Toronto.
-She is passionate to create beauty of every day & small moments in life, primarily with a focus on food, styling, and lifestyle.
-Throughout her travels, she finds what most influences her work is observing the historical background, community, and culture from each place.
+She is passionate to create beauty in every day & small moments in life, primarily with a focus on food, styling, and lifestyle.
+Throughout her travels, she finds what most influences her work is observing the historical background, community, and culture of each place.
 She strongly believes food is life and is what motivates her as an artist.
 During the creative process, MarieLou uses her eye for photography as a form of storytelling and enjoys sharing the experiences of every beautiful moment.